 The W-2 agency must count the gross receipts from farm and self-employment businesses.
 Gross receipts must not be adjusted based on expenses.
-Monthly farm and self-employment income must be calculated using IRS tax forms completed for the previous year or, if tax forms were not completed for the previous year, use average monthly anticipated earnings.
+Monthly farm and self-employment income must be calculated using IRS tax forms completed for the previous year or, if tax forms were not completed for the previous year, using average monthly anticipated earnings.
+The number of self-employment hours reported as worked per month is limited to the net business income divided by federal minimum wage.
+(See Self-Employment.income.com/hours income divided by federal minimum